So, you´re setting up a website and you need some SEO optimization tips for WordPress to get you going. Don´t worry, we got you covered.

 If you haven’t signed up to Google+ yet, it’s highly recommended that you do so.
 This will let you take advantage of a feature known as Google Authorship.
 You’ll be able to use Google Authorship for all of your content, including the posts you publish on your WordPress site.
 Authorship let’s you add a name and picture, thereby providing an identity behind your blog.
 This is incredibly useful as Google will index content that makes use of Google Authorship much more quickly, not to mention that it will help you build credibility throughout the web, thereby boosting brand awareness.

 WordPress is an excellent platform for launching your company blog.
 However, you need to make sure that you optimize your WordPress site properly in order for it to be effective.
-Be sure to use these seven SEO tips in order to make sure your WordPress site is fully optimized for SEO.
+Be sure to use these seven SEO Optimization Tips for WordPress in order to get on the right side of rankings.